Skip to Main Content

 At-Will Employment

-Illinois is an employment-at-will state, meaning that an employer or employee may terminate the relationship at any time, without any reason or cause.
-The employer, however, cannot discriminate based on race, color, religion, sex, national origin, ancestry, citizenship status, age, marital status, physical or mental handicap, military service, or unfavorable military discharge.
+Employment contracts in Illinois are presumed to be at will, meaning that an employer or employee may terminate the relationship at any time, without any reason or cause.
+However, this presumption can be rebutted by showing that the parties contracted otherwise.
+Daymon v.
+Hardin County Gen. Hosp, 569 N.E.2d 316, 317 (Ill.
+App.
+Ct.
+1991).
+The employer cannot discriminate based on race, color, religion, sex, national origin, ancestry, citizenship status, age, marital status, physical or mental handicap, military service, or unfavorable military discharge in hiring and firing decisions.
 775 ILCS 5/2.

 Right-to-Work Laws